MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourcecontext.md

 ## -remarks

 Resources can be sensitive to scale, and different views owned by an app are able to display simultaneously on different display devices, which might use different scales.
-For that reason, a ResourceContext is generally associated with a specific view, and should be obtained using GetForCurrentView.
-(A view-independent ResourceContext can be obtained using GetForViewIndependentUse, but note that scale-dependent functionality will fail if invoked on a ResourceContext that is not associated with a view.)

 Do not create an instance of ResourceContext using the constructor, as it is deprecated and subject to removal in a future release.